Want to work with Farm?

 Our present ACMPR framework for legally accessing medical cannabis was a result of the incredible Allard vs Canada class action lawsuit that paved the way for where we find ourselves today.

-Despite respecting Health Canada and the Province of BC’s approach to licensing producers, we still see value in maintaining the small scale micro-producers that thrived under the MMAR regime.
+Despite respecting Health Canada and the Province of BC’s approach to licensing producers and building an integrated supply chain, we still see value in maintaining the small scale micro-producers that thrived under the MMAR regime.
 We have relationships with these growers, we know their facilities and we stand by their craft expertise.

 Still want to work with Farm?